 Chapter 3: All Happy Companies Are Different

 Eg: Airlines create a lot of value, but capture very little of it.
-Google creates less value, but captures more of it.
-As a result, Google is more profitable than airlines.
+Google creates less value but captures more of it -> Google is more profitable than airlines.

 The airlines compete with each other, but Google stands alone.
-That’s because Google is a monopoly, and they are a monopoly because they are the best (and by far) at what they do.
+Google is a monopoly because they are the best (by far) at what they do.

-As such, if you want to capture value, you need to build a business which is singularily different than others, and that can enjoy its own monopoly.
+As such, if you want to capture value, you need to build a business that is singularly different than others, and that can enjoy its own monopoly.

 Lies People Tell

 For a restaurant though, the competition is so high that they can’t afford to do that.
-They have neither the time, energy, or opportunity to do it.
-They are so focused on margin that they can’t afford to think and plan the future.
+They have neither the time, energy, or opportunity because margins are too important for them (because they are small).

 All happy companies are different: they solve a unique problem better than everyone else and enjoy monopoly perks.
 All unhappy businesses are the same: they failed to escape competition, and get stressed out because of it.

 Creative monopoly = new products that benefit everyone + profits.